substratusai/kubeai/docs/tutorials/private-deep-chat.md

 # Private Deep Chat

 In this tutorial you are going to deploy a custom, multitenant, private chat application.
 The Chat UI is powered by <a href="https://deepchat.dev/" target="_blank">Deep Chat</a> - an open source web component that is easy to embed into any frontend web app framework or simple HTML page.
-KubeAI will be used to ensure that all chat interactions are kept private within the cluster.
+KubeAI, which serves LLMs on Kubernetes, will be used to ensure that chat interactions are not sent out of the cluster.

 ![Screenshot](../screenshots/private-deep-chat.png)